department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/wizard-update/content/wizard-content-update.md

 { eligibility criteria displays when STEM radio button is selected }

 **To be eligible for the [Edith Nourse Rogers STEM Scholarship](https://benefits.va.gov/gibill/fgib/stem.asp), you must meet all the requirements below.
 You:** { content is **semi-bold** }
-•	Are receiving Post-9/11 GI Bill or Fry Scholarship benefits <br>
+* Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits
-•	Have used all your education benefits or are within 6 months of doing so.
-[Check remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/)  <br>
+* Have used all your education benefits or are within 6 months of doing so.
+[Check remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/)
-•	Are enrolled in an undergraduate degree program for science, technology, engineering or math (STEM), **or** have already earned a STEM degree and are pursuing a teaching certification.
+* Are enrolled in an undergraduate degree program for science, technology, engineering or math (STEM), **or** have already earned a STEM degree and are pursuing a teaching certification.
 [See approved STEM programs](https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf)

 Based on the eligibility requirements above, do you want to apply for this scholarship?

-•	Yes
+*	Yes
-•	No
+*	No

 { If yes, display "Apply now" button which directs to 22-1995 }

-{ If no, display text: Learn what other education benefits you may be eligible for on the [GI Bill eligibility page]( https://www.va.gov/education/eligibility/). }
+{ If no, display text} Learn what other education benefits you may be eligible for on the [GI Bill eligibility page]( https://www.va.gov/education/eligibility/).

 Balance of Wizard behaves as previously structured.